-Thou wast the chariot which David beheld shining like the sun, the couch of Solomon covered with royal purple, the divinely inscribed scroll of Isaiah, the animate tabernacle of Moses, the firm rampart of Amos, the golden lampstand of Zachariah, the mountain of Daniel, the golden tablet of Habbakuk, and the transcendent object of the prophets' speech.
-Pray thou to thy Son and God, that He grant remission of transgressions unto those who reverently bow down before thy divine image.
+Thou wast the chariot which David beheld shining like the sun, the couch of Solomon spread overall with royal purple, the divinely inscribed scroll of Isaiah, the animate tabernacle of Moses, the adamantine rampart of Amos, the golden lampstand of Zachariah, the mountain of Daniel, the golden tablet of Habbakuk, and the transcendent object of the prophets' speech.
+Pray thou to thy Son and God, that He grant remission of sins unto those who reverently bow down before thy divine image.

-ODE IV Canon I
+ODE IV